abhijit-arora/cockatiel-companion/documentation/RESUME_PROMPT.md

 - **ASSUME POTENTIAL DIVERGENCE:** Be aware that our Git history may have discrepancies.
 Always rely on the provided code and `git log` outputs as the definitive state of the project.

 **Current Project Status:**
-- The project's architecture has been refactored to a feature-first structure with a bottom navigation bar.
-- The `main` branch is stable and up-to-date.
+- The `main` branch is stable, feature-complete for the Q&A forum, and has undergone significant technical health improvements.
-- **Key Completed Features:** Full authentication and multi-user Aviary system; robust bird and nest management; a feature-rich home screen with in-app reminders and nest clustering; the foundational Q&A forum of the Community Aviary with image uploads and a server-side AI content safety system.
+- **Key Completed Features:**
+    - **Feature-Complete Q&A Forum:** Includes post/reply creation, image uploads, following (`+1`), "Helpful" marks, a "Best Answer" system, and dynamic sorting.
+    - **Robust Moderation:** Users can delete their own content and "Squawk" (report) others' content for admin review via a secure, generic Cloud Function.
+    - **Architectural & UX Polish:** All UI strings have been centralized into a theme-aware constants file.
+Duplicated logic has been refactored into services.
+The UI now includes self-identification ("Posted by You") and a consistent global settings page.
+All critical linter warnings have been resolved.
+    - **Core Functionality:** Full authentication, multi-user Aviary system, complete bird/nest management, smart daily logging, and care tasks.
-- According to our `ROADMAP.md`, the next feature to build is the **"Helpful" marking system for replies** in the Community Aviary.
+- According to our `ROADMAP.md`, the next feature to build is the **Flock Feed**, starting with the backend and post creation flow.

 **Your Task:**
-Review the full context provided below (which includes our roadmap, specs, and key code files) and guide me on the first steps to begin building the **"'Helpful' marking system for replies"** feature.
-Start by instructing me to create a new feature branch named `feat/community-helpful-marks`.
+Review the full context provided below (which includes our roadmap, specs, and key code files) and guide me on the first steps to begin building the **Flock Feed**.
+Start by instructing me to create a new feature branch named `feat/community-flock-feed-backend`.